11 November 2022

-At last year’s UN climate conference in Glasgow, Canada joined dozens of countries in pledging to end its international public finance for fossil fuels by the end of 2022.With mere weeks remaining before the deadline, the government has yet to release its plan for implementing the commitment.
+At last year’s UN climate conference in Glasgow, Canada joined dozens of countries in pledging to end its international public finance for fossil fuels by the end of 2022.1 Specifically, the statement signatories committed to “end new direct public support for the international unabated fossil fuel energy sector by the end of 2022, except in limited and clearly defined circumstances that are consistent with a 1.5°C warming limit and the goals of the Paris Agreement.”
+The complete statement is available here.With mere weeks remaining before the deadline, the government has yet to release its plan for implementing the commitment.
 The plan’s fine print, including definitions of key terms and potential exceptions, will be instrumental in determining the full scope and impact of the pledge for Canada.

 It’s unclear if Ottawa has even shared these details with Export Development Canada (EDC), the Crown corporation that provides nearly all of the fossil finance in question.
 The billions of dollars in annual support that EDC provides to Canadian and foreign oil and gas companies has made Canada one of the world’s largest public financiers of fossil fuels.